List of Dutch inventions and innovations: Belle de Boskoop (apple) (1856)

-Belle de Boskoop is an apple cultivar which, as its name suggests, originated in Boskoop, where it began as a chance seedling in 1856.
+The Belle de Boskoop is an apple cultivar which, as its name suggests, originated in Boskoop, where it began as a chance seedling in 1856.
 There are many variants: Boskoop red, yellow or green.
 This rustic apple is firm, tart and fragrant.
 Greenish-gray tinged with red, the apple stands up well to cooking.
 Generally Boskoop varieties are very high in acid content and can contain more than four times the vitamin C of 'Granny Smith' or 'Golden Delicious'.

 Karmijn de Sonnaville (apple) (1949)

-Karmijn de Sonnaville is a variety of apple bred by Piet de Sonnaville, working in Wageningen in 1949.
+The Karmijn de Sonnaville is a variety of apple bred by Piet de Sonnaville, working in Wageningen in 1949.
 It is a cross of Cox's Orange Pippin and Jonathan, and was first grown commercially beginning in 1971.
 It is high both in sugars (including some sucrose) and acidity.
 It is a triploid, and hence needs good pollination, and can be difficult to grow.
 It also suffers from fruit russet, which can be severe.
 In Manhart's book, "apples for the 21st century", Karmijn de Sonnaville is tipped as a possible success for the future.
 Karmijn de Sonnaville is not widely grown in large quantities, but in Ireland, at The Apple Farm, 8 acre it is grown for fresh sale and juice-making, for which the variety is well suited.

 Elstar (apple) (1950s)

-Elstar apple is an apple cultivar that was first developed in the Netherlands in the 1950s by crossing Golden Delicious and Ingrid Marie apples.
+The Elstar apple is an apple cultivar that was first developed in the Netherlands in the 1950s by crossing Golden Delicious and Ingrid Marie apples.
 It quickly became popular, especially in Europe and was first introduced to America in 1972.
 It remains popular in Continental Europe.
 The Elstar is a medium-sized apple whose skin is mostly red with yellow showing.
 The flesh is white, and has a soft, crispy texture.
 It may be used for cooking and is especially good for making apple sauce.
 In general, however, it is used in desserts due to its sweet flavour.